NEGU93/CVNN-PolSAR/README.md

 This code performs real or complex-valued neural networks semantic segmentation or pixel-wise classification on Polarimetric Synthetic Aperture Radar (PolSAR) images (to be downloaded by the user).

+Plots of the results achieved are displayed online [here](http://negu93.github.io/cvnn_vs_rvnn_polsar_applications).
+With exception of the Bretigny dataset which was not published due to confidenciality reasons.

 Core code for simulations used for the following publications:

 ## Publications